 - Governments are on our side – Just like investors, governments around the world do not want economic slowdown and market turmoil.
 They are committed to policies that should foster economic and market growth – lower taxation, lower interest rates, and other policies to stimulate the economy.

-- Interest rates – There has been four consecutive rate cuts by the Federal Government.
+- Interest rates – There have been four consecutive rate cuts by the Federal Government.
 In the past, every time the Federal Government has lowered interest rates for three consecutive rate cuts, the markets have had positive double-digit returns in the following 12-month period.
 There is typically an inverse relationship between markets and interest rates.
 When interest rates go down, markets often move in the opposite direction.

-- Cash sitting on the sidelines – There is a lot of money sitting on the sidelines with a ‘wait to see' mentality.
-Over 50% of all new RRSP contributions this year went in to cash investments.
+- Cash sitting on the sidelines – There is a lot of money sitting on the sidelines with a ‘wait to see’ mentality.
+Over 50% of all new RRSP contributions this year went into cash investments.
 Typically, cash is not a long-term investment.
 Most investors are waiting for the right opportunity to get back into the markets.
 When it starts to flood in, watch out!

 The biggest problem is one of timing

 The fact is the next major market occurrence will be another bull market because after every bear there is a bull.
 And for that matter, after every bull, there is another bear.
 This we know with 100% degree of certainty – markets move in cycles.

 The biggest problem is we never know when the cycles are going to change.
 Change is inevitable but the timing of the change is ridiculously difficult to predict.